BAJAJ FINSERV DIRECT LIMITED

 Understand the concept of dual-class shares, how they work, and their impact on control and voting rights within a company.

-Dual-class shares refer to a company’s equity being divided into two or more classes.
-These classes (typically Class A and Class B) carry different voting rights.
-One class may have multiple votes per share, while the other has limited or no voting rights.
+Dual-class shares refer to a company’s equity being divided into two or more share classes.
+These classes, often labelled Class A and Class B shares, carry different voting rights.

 How Dual-Class Structures Work

-• Different share classes are issued at IPO or restructuring
+• Different share classes may be issued during an initial public offering or corporate restructuring

 Advantages of Dual-Class Shares